Principles and Values - Theme 3

 Common errors to avoid in your coursework

-• Misconception: Person-centred care means doing whatever the individual wants.
-Correction: It involves balancing their preferences with professional judgment, safety, and available resources, while always involving them in decisions.
+- Misconception: Person-centred care means doing whatever the individual wants.
+Correction: It involves balancing the individual's preferences with professional judgment, safety considerations, and available resources.

-• Misconception: Safeguarding is only about reporting abuse after it happens.
-Correction: It also includes proactive measures like risk assessments, promoting dignity, and creating a culture of vigilance to prevent harm.
+- Misconception: Safeguarding is only about reporting abuse after it happens.
+Correction: It also includes proactive measures like risk assessment, promoting a safe environment, and educating individuals about their rights.

 Frequently Asked Questions